Fikrem/zemenay-blog-module/README.md

 -- Create RLS policies
 CREATE POLICY "Posts are viewable by everyone" ON posts FOR SELECT USING (true);
+-- Allow authenticated users to create posts, attributing to themselves CREATE POLICY "Users can insert posts" ON posts FOR INSERT WITH CHECK (auth.uid() = author_id);
+-- Allow authors to update their own posts
+CREATE POLICY "Users can update own posts" ON posts FOR UPDATE USING (auth.uid() = author_id);
+-- Allow authors to delete their own posts (optional) CREATE POLICY "Users can delete own posts" ON posts FOR DELETE USING (auth.uid() = author_id);

 CREATE POLICY "Comments are viewable by everyone" ON comments FOR SELECT USING (true);
 CREATE POLICY "Users can insert comments" ON comments FOR INSERT WITH CHECK (auth.role() = 'authenticated');
 CREATE POLICY "Users can update own comments" ON comments FOR UPDATE USING (auth.uid() = user_id);